rmuit/PracticalAfas/README.md

   into every call; there used to be different classes doing NTLM authentication instead of tokens)
 * very basic argument validation only (e.g. skip & take being numeric).

-The connection and authentication settings get passed into the constructor.
+The connection and authentication settings get passed into the constructor; not to every individual AFAS call).

 They have only one public method: callAfas().
 They make (almost) no assumptions about the remote API calls; the exact (type of) remote method and arguments need